Step 5 AA & NA is where courage meets healing.

 - “I’m too ashamed of my past.” → Separate your actions from your worth.
 Mistakes don’t define you; courage to admit them does.

-These fears are normal, but remember—Step 5 is NOT about punishment.
 The person you share with (often a sponsor, mentor, or trusted individual in recovery) is there to listen with compassion, not to judge.

 How to Work Through Step 5 AA And NA

-Completing Step 5 often brings a deep sense of relief and lightness, helping you move forward with a clearer mind and a lighter heart.
-Here are some simple steps you can take to help:
+Completing Step 5 often brings a profound sense of relief and lightness, enabling you to move forward with a clearer mind and a lighter heart.

 - Choose wisely: Share with a sponsor, therapist, or recovery mentor—someone who “gets it.”